Alex Boyé: The 2000s

 In 2000, Boyé moved to Salt Lake City, Utah, to pursue a career in Mormon music.
 He released his first religious album The Love Goes On in 2001.

 When the lead actor portraying Frederick Douglass in the Rodgers Memorial Theatre's production of Frank Wildhorn's Civil War dropped out three weeks before the play opened, Boyé was recruited as a replacement.
 With no prior acting experience and no knowledge of the Civil War, he learned his lines and united the cast.
 Glenn McKay, the theatre's board president, had recruited black performers for the show from the Calvary Baptist choir and other area churches, but was having trouble melding them with his Davis County regulars.
 McKay said Boyé "saved the production."
 Boyé followed that success with the role of Abinadab in the Lightstone Films production of David and Goliath.
 In 2005, Boyé received an award from the LDS Booksellers Association for his album Testimony.
 Boyé also appeared in a 2008 episode of the BYU produced TV show The Writers' Block.

-Boyé was seeking a way to build an LDS audience when he met Craig Jessop, then conductor of the Mormon Tabernacle Choir, at an LDS music festival and he encouraged Boyé to audition for the choir.
-Boyé joined the 360-voice Mormon Tabernacle Choir in 2006 and, when accepted, became one of three black choir members.
+Boyé was seeking a way to build a Latter-day Saint audience when he met Craig Jessop, then conductor of the Mormon Tabernacle Choir, at a Latter-day Saint music festival and he encouraged Boyé to audition for the choir.
+Boyé joined the 360-voice Mormon Tabernacle Choir in 2006 and became one of its three black members.
 He also continued to pursue a solo career.
 He had two solo parts in the choir's album Come Thou Fount of Every Blessing.